Graduation-Project-CESS/students-detection/README.txt

-Note that":
-"my_image.jpg" is a temporary image, which is used to store the images in the code & locally in "loaded_images" directory
+Lib folder contains all libraries used in each classifier Temp folder contains loaded images from dataset and my_image which is a temporary image used during loading datasets folder contains json files we want to test face_detection_images folder contains the resulted images of the face detection algorithm

 Dependencies:
 Install visual studio (2019 recomended).